 Food and Drug Administration, HHS.

-This notice announces a forthcoming meeting of a public advisory committee of the Food and Drug Administration (FDA).
+This notice announces a forthcoming meeting of a public advisory committee Start Printed Page 55804of the Food and Drug Administration (FDA).
 The meeting will be open to the public.

 Name of Committee: Transmissible Spongiform Encephalopathies Advisory Committee.

-Contact Person: Bryan Emery or Rosanna Harvey, Center for Biologics Evaluation and Research, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
-71, Rm.
-6132, Silver Spring, MD 20993-0002, 240-402-8054 or 240-402-8072; or FDA Advisory Committee Information Line, 1-800-741-8138 (301-443-0572 in the Washington, DC area).
+Contact Person: Bryan Emery or Rosanna Harvey, Center for Biologics Evaluation and Research (HFM-71), Food and Drug Administration, 1401 Rockville Pike, Rockville, MD 20852, 301-827-0314, or FDA Advisory Committee Information Line, 1-800-741-8138 (301-443-0572 in the Washington, DC area), code 3014512392.
+Please call the Information Line for up-to-date information on this meeting.
 A notice in the Federal Register about last minute modifications that impact a previously announced advisory committee meeting cannot always be published quickly enough to provide timely notice.
-Therefore, you should always check the Agency's Web site at http://www.fda.gov/AdvisoryCommittees/default.htm and scroll down to the appropriate advisory committee meeting link, or call the advisory committee information line to learn about possible modifications before coming to the meeting.
+Therefore, you should always check the agency's Web site and call the appropriate advisory committee hot line/phone line to learn about possible modifications before coming to the meeting.

 Procedure: Interested persons may present data, information, or views, orally or in writing, on issues pending before the committee.
-Written submissions may be made to the contact person on or before May 25, 2015.
-Oral presentations from the public will be Start Printed Page 23798scheduled between approximately 2:30 p.m. and 3:30 p.m.
-Those individuals interested in making formal oral presentations should notify the contact person and submit a brief statement of the general nature of the evidence or arguments they wish to present, the names and addresses of proposed participants, and an indication of the approximate time requested to make their presentation on or before May 15, 2015.
+Written submissions may be made to the contact person on or before October 21, 2010.
+Oral presentations from the public will be scheduled on October 28, 2010, between approximately 11 a.m. and 11:45 a.m. and between approximately 3:30 p.m. and 4 p.m. and on October 29, 2010, between approximately 10:30 a.m. and 11 a.m.
+Those desiring to make formal oral presentations should notify the contact person and submit a brief statement of the general nature of the evidence or arguments they wish to present, the names and addresses of proposed participants, and an indication of the approximate time requested to make their presentation on or before October 13, 2010.
 Time allotted for each presentation may be limited.
 If the number of registrants requesting to speak is greater than can be reasonably accommodated during the scheduled open public hearing session, FDA may conduct a lottery to determine the speakers for the scheduled open public hearing session.
-The contact person will notify interested persons regarding their request to speak by May 18, 2015.
+The contact person will notify interested persons regarding their request to speak by October 14, 2010.

 FDA welcomes the attendance of the public at its advisory committee meetings and will make every effort to accommodate persons with physical disabilities or special needs.
 If you require special accommodations due to a disability, please contact Bryan Emery at least 7 days in advance of the meeting.